GSA/fpki-guides/_tools/04_fpki_trust_store_management.md

 ```

 **2. certLoader.py**
-* The **certLoader.py** script reads the **targets.json** file and bundles all selected CA certificates.<!--We're explaining the FALSE/TRUE issue too many times.
+* The **certLoader.py** script reads the **targets.json** file and bundles the selected CA certificates.<!--We're explaining the FALSE/TRUE issue too many times.
 Described already twice above.
 Deleted those details given here.
 We explain this again below at "Run the Script."
 Trying to cut down on the real estate for the same info.-->

 **3. id-fpki-common-auth**
 * This directory contains the actual CA certificates eligible for installation.
 These certificates assert the **id-fpki-common-auth** (2.16.840.1.101.3.2.1.3.13) policy object identifier (OID) needed for PIV authentication.
 (You can see detailed CA certificate information [here]({{ site.baseurl }}/tsmseligiblecacerts/){:target="_blank"}.)